nevertrollsh/rlswordigo/ABILITIES.md

 ## 5. Dash
 This ability will allow you to "dash" in the direction the player is looking at.
+> [!WARNING]
+> You cannot easily control this, so you may fall into the void.

 ## 6. Spin
 Similar to the dash, it will dash in a direction however with a spin animation and health immunity.

 ## 7. Golden Slammer
 This ability creates 2 golden boulders on the player's sides and ejects them with 700 velocity, with them dealing damage to enemies.
+> [Fact]
-This is the ONLY ability that damages the enemies.
+> This is the ONLY Damage dealing ability as of now.
 > [!WARNING]
 > You can only use this Ability after you've done the Golden Boulder quest.

 ## 8. SafeChorus
-This ability teleports you to your previous ground location (a safe location).
+This ability teleports you to your previous ground location
+> [Confusion help]
+> A ground location means a checkpoint, For example: Portals.

 ## 9. TP-Portals
 This ability has two "modes."\To place a portal, you will have to stand still and activate this ability.\To teleport to a placed portal, you would have to activate this ability while jumping.